Shivam-3921/Finance_and_Optimization/README.md

 ## Results

-All optimizers converged to a similar test accuracy in the **93.2–93.7% range**, with Adam-family adaptive methods (RMSProp, Adam) reaching low training loss in noticeably fewer epochs than vanilla SGD — illustrating the practical trade-off between per-step cost and convergence speed across optimizer choices on the same architecture and data.
+All optimizers converged to a similar test accuracy in the **93.2–93.7% range**, with adaptive methods (RMSProp, Adam) reaching low training loss in noticeably fewer epochs than vanilla SGD — illustrating the practical trade-off between per-step cost and convergence speed across optimizer choices on the same architecture and data.

 ## Tech Stack